 The Frankfurt School and Critical Theory

-The academic influence of the “critical” method is far reaching in terms of educational institutions in which such tradition is taught and in terms of the problems it addresses.
-Some of its core issues involve the critique of modernities and of capitalist society, the definition of social emancipation and the perceived pathologies of society.
-Critical theory provides a specific interpretation of Marxist philosophy and reinterprets some of its central economic and political notions such as commodification, reification, fetishization and critique of mass culture.
+The academic influence of the critical method is far reaching.
+Some of the key issues and philosophical preoccupations of the School involve the critique of modernity and capitalist society, the definition of social emancipation, as well as the detection of the pathologies of society.
+Critical Theory provides a specific interpretation of Marxist philosophy with regards to some of its central economic and political notions like commodification, reification, fetishization and critique of mass culture.

 Table of Contents

 - References and Further Reading

 Felix Weil’s father, Herman, made his fortune by exporting grain from Argentina to Europe.
 In 1923, Felix decided to use his father’s money to found an institute specifically devoted to the study of German society in the light of a Marxist approach.
 The initial idea of an independently founded institute was conceived to provide for studies on the labor movement and the origins of anti-Semitism, which at the time were being ignored in German intellectual and academic life.

 Not long after its inception, the Institute for Social Research was formally recognized by the Ministry of Education as an entity attached to Goethe University Frankfurt.
 Felix could not imagine that in the 1960s Goethe University Frankfurt would receive the epithet of “Karl Marx University”.
 The first officially appointed director was Carl Grünberg (1923-9), a Marxist professor at the University of Vienna.
 His contribution to the Institute was the creation of a historical archive mainly oriented to the study of the labor movement (also known as the Grünberg Archiv).